gcalderone/GModelFit.jl/docs/src/customcomp.md

 Besides the [Built-in components](@ref), the user may define any number of custom components.
 The latter are structures satisfying the following constraints:

-- They must be structures inheriting from `GModelFit.AbstractComponent`;
+- They should inherit from `GModelFit.AbstractComponent`;

 - The component parameters (if present) must be defined as fields with type `Parameter`, e.g.:
   ```julia